Electoral Area F Official Community Plan Update

 I have friends and family that would like to join our community, but there is very few homes or land available for sale.
 What plans do you have to address our supply shortage?

-Acarey asked about 2 years ago
+Acarey asked over 2 years ago

 Good morning and thank you for your question.
 An OCP must ensure there is enough land designated for new housing to meet the needs of a growing population, while also balancing both environmental protection and affordable and adequate housing.
 An OCP can support affordable housing initiatives, secondary suits and diverse housing options like tiny homes.
 An OCP can also dictate minimum parcel size requirements within different land use designations that can directly impact the availability of land.
 An OCP cannot however control housing market conditions related to cost of land, housing and material that are driven by factors outside of local government control.
 We encourage you to review the community workbooks as they propose policy options that address housing and growth within Electoral Area F.